ItsACodeWorld/40-Layout-Exercises/README.md

 Guide:

-1.Exchanges positions of *navigation* and *extra* on the basis of exercise 2.
+1. Exchanges positions of *navigation* and *extra* on the basis of exercise 2.

 Example: